taylonr/taylonr/README.md

 # What I'm Working On

 Ok so those are my strengths, what am I working on right now?
-I'm working on **understanding emotions**.
-Which is a little vague.
-I understand what happy means, and what angry means.
-And I don't mean I'm trying to understand the source of emotions (although that might be cool to learn.)
-I'm more working on trying to understand what am I actually feeling and what are you actually feeling.
-I've found the `Mood Meter` that Marc Brackett developed and discussed in his book Permission to Feel to be quite helpful.
-It asks 2 questions, 1) Are you high or low energy?
-2) Are you high or low pleasantness?
-And from there you can identify the quadrant you're in.

-Something else I'm trying to get better at is not saying "you guys."
-A couple years ago I worked really hard to eliminate "obviously" from my teaching & public speaking, but eliminating "you guys" has been much harder.
+One thing I'm working on is getting the right balance of `trust but verify`.
+I tend to err on the side of blindly trusting, and that's had a couple blow-backs, particularly when it comes to work that did (or did not) get done.

+Along those lines I'm also working on the balance between giving individuals freedom to make their own mistakes and making sure that I can help the team avoid big pitfalls.

+With both of these, the key is balance (which I guess makes sense with that `harmony` strength up above).

 # Miscellanies and Quirks